koustubhmoharir/linux/_posts/2024-11-16-vim-multiple-files.md

 When using fzf's `\f` or `\b` to find files or buffers, pressing `Ctrl+X` splits the window horizontally (x for horizontal) and `Ctrl+V` splits the window vertically with the buffer opened in the top or left windows created in the split.

+Using the `:bd` command to close the buffer in a window closes the window too when there are multiple windows.
+Since this is usually not what is desired, use the improved `:Bd` command instead to open the previous buffer and then close the current one.
+This still closes the window if the current and previous buffers are the same.
+This may happen when a window is split to show the same buffer on both sides.

+## Using multiple tabs

+When working with diffs, it is often useful to open them in a new tab.
+Use `Ctrl+PageUp` and `Ctrl+PageDown` to move between tabs and `:tabclose` or `:tabc` to close a tab.

+## Working with sessions

+When vim is started with `vi -S`, vim looks for an existing vim.session file in the current directory.
+If the file exists, the list of buffers, and the layout of windows is loaded from the file.
+The Obsession plugin makes it slightly easier to work with sessions.
+Running the `:Obsess` command creates a vim.session file if it does not already exist and automatically updates it when necessary.
+Without the plugin, the `:mks!` command would need to be run manually every time to persist the session information.
+If vi is started without `-S`, an existing session can still be loaded with `source Session.vim`.
+Running the `:Obsess` command in such a case instead of `source Session.vim` unfortunately overwrites the session file.